You’ve completed all your steps in your acceptance email except Film School Orientation. Now follow these steps:

 The building will be sanitized on Fridays and will remain closed through the weekend.

 Reservations, face masks, and photo ID are required to access the CFS building.
 Strict social distancing protocols are required.

-Traditional room reservations are suspended for Fall 2020.
+Traditional room reservations are suspended for Spring 2021 until further notice.
 All students will only be allowed to reserve workstations for individual use.

 All computer stations are spaced 6′ apart minimum and there will be arrows indicating which direction to navigate the building.
 Certain areas will be closed off.

 Rooms 126, Writing Room 129 (unless needed in conjunction with the audio suite 147), Bungalow, Prod I Room 133, Conference Room 142, Fish Bowl Room 151, and Screening Room 111 will NOT be available.

 Computer stations will be made available as follows: